CaptainCrowbar/unicorn-lib/unicorn/intro.md

-Unicorn has also been tested with GCC 4.9 on Ubuntu GNU/Linux, [Cygwin](http://www.cygwin.com/) on Microsoft Windows, and native Windows using [Nuwen-Mingw](http://nuwen.net/mingw.html).
+Unicorn has also been tested with GCC 4.9 on Ubuntu GNU/Linux, [Cygwin](http://www.cygwin.com/) on Microsoft Windows, and native Windows using [Nuwen-Mingw](http://nuwen.net/mingw.html), although I can't promise that the most recent checkin will have been tested with all of those.
 It will not work with any existing release of Microsoft Visual C++, due to that compiler's poor C++14 support, although it may be usable with the upcoming 2015 release.

 ## Design philosophy ##